By Tacoma/Pierce County Habitat for Humanity in Fundraiser

 Foreclosure Prevention: Now more than ever, homeowners are at risk of losing the dream they’ve worked so hard to achieve, reporting reduced incomes and requesting mortgage forbearance.
 Our new foreclosure prevention program helps to keep default and foreclosure at bay.

 Aging in Place: Senior citizens needing home repair in order to maintain a healthy living environment often call on us, with nowhere else to turn.
-We are currently piloting a developing home repair program to serve vulnerable, low-income seniors on referral from the Piece County Human Services Department.
+We are currently piloting a developing home repair program to serve vulnerable, low-income seniors.

 Beyond the Backyard is a high-tech race.
 Teams are required to take pictures and/or video with a mobile device; potentially make phone calls or send text messages; and possibly utilize the internet to do research and/or send an email during the race.
 Make sure at least one team member has a fully-charged smart phone or device that can do all the above.